-Bobby Kennedy long suspected that the Mafia was involved with the 1963 assassination of his brother President Robert F. Kennedy, and he "was dismissive" of the cockamamie lone gunman theory upon which the Warren Report was predicated according to the late attorney general's son Robert F. Kennedy Jr. as reported by David Flick for The Dallas Morning News:
+Bobby Kennedy long suspected that the Mafia was involved with the 1963 assassination of his brother President John F. Kennedy, and he "was dismissive" of the cockamamie lone gunman theory upon which the Warren Report was predicated according to the late attorney general's son Robert F. Kennedy Jr. as reported by David Flick for The Dallas Morning News:

 "My father believed the Warren report was a shoddy piece of craftsmanship." * * * Robert Kennedy Jr. said his father was concerned enough about the accuracy of the Warren report that he asked Justice Department investigators to informally look into allegations that the accused assassin, Lee Harvey Oswald, had received aid from the Mafia, the CIA or other organizations.
 He said the staff members found phone lists linking Jack Ruby, Oswald’s assassin, to organized crime figures with ties to the CIA, convincing the elder Kennedy that there was something to the allegations.

 Robert Blakey, a former Justice Department prosecutor under Attorney General Robert Kennedy, similarly concludes that the most likely explanation from the available evidence is that the Mafia was responsible for the hit on the President as reported by Tovin Lapan for the Las Vegas Sun: